(548) 866-0300 London, Ontario

 Hospitals do not provide convalescence care.
 In hospitals with limited space, patients with a potential for a full recovery are asked to return home as soon as possible.
 Since such patients are not fully recovered, they would need convalescent care.

-Let’s look at the best places to provide convalescent care:
+Some of the best places to provide convalescent care:

 The Home